We use cookies for monitoring visitor numbers only and we do not store any personal details. Learn more...

 The number of hours spent on your case will be determined by the complexity and the unique circumstances of your case.
 We will discuss the likely cost of your case with you at our initial meeting.
 If additional costs arise due to unforeseen circumstances, we will discuss this with you at the earliest opportunity and we will advise you of any increase in cost that may arise.
 The hourly rate does not include any outlays that may be required.
 These are variable depending on the nature of the case.
 We will discuss what these may be at our initial meeting.

 The hourly rate does not include any outlays that may be required.
-Such outlays will include Sheriff Court fees of £132, fees for the two medical reports which could be in the region of £400.
+Such outlays will include Sheriff Court fees of £141, fees for the two medical reports which could be in the region of £400/£500.
 If the Sheriff decides that a Safeguarder is necessary (this is usually another solicitor who is appointed to obtain the views, and, if necessary, to act on behalf of the incapable person) then their fees could be in the region of £3,000.
-Registration fees payable to the Public Guardian are £91 and fees due to the Registers of Scotland in relation to any heritable property are £70.
+Registration fees payable to the Public Guardian are £97 and fees due to the Registers of Scotland in relation to any heritable property may be around £70.
 There is also the requirement to obtain a Bond of Caution (which is an insurance policy to protect the incapable person’s estate) and the cost of this is currently 0.11% of the value of the incapable person’s estate and this is payable annually by the appointed financial guardian

 Sheriff Court fees, Public Guardian Fees and Fees for a Bond of Caution may be subject to a yearly increase.